Cake Decorating: How to Be a Professional Cake Decorator

-There is no strict career path for becoming a cake decorator, but formal training and apprenticeship programs are available.
+There is no strict career path for becoming a cake decorator, but formal training and apprenticeship programs in baking, pastry arts or culinary arts are available.
 The following table outlines common requirements described by employers in July 2012 job posts:

 |Degree Level||No degree required, though a certificate or associate degree could expand career opportunities|

 |Degree Field||Cake decorating, culinary arts, baking and pastry arts|

 |Certification||Voluntary certification is available from the Retail Bakers of America|

 |Experience||Varies by employer; requirements range from six months to five years|

 |Key Skills||Creativity, manual dexterity, a sense of taste and smell, customer service skills, an attention to detail|